-- that all companies making material payments and all government entities receiving material revenues comprehensively disclose these payments and revenues. - b.
+- a.
+In accordance with Requirement 4.1.c and the standard ToR for Independent Administrators, provide a comprehensive reconciliation of government revenues and company payments including ensuring that all companies making material payments and all government entities receiving material revenues comprehensively disclose these payments and revenues. - b.
 In accordance with the standard ToR for Independent Administrators, ensure that the Independent Administrator provides an assessment of whether all companies and government entities within the agreed scope of the EITI reporting process provided the requested information.
 Any gaps or weaknesses in reporting to the Independent Administrator must be disclosed in the EITI Report, including naming any entities that failed to comply with the agreed procedures, and an assessment of whether this is likely to have had material impact on the comprehensiveness of the report. - c.
 In accordance with the standard ToR for Independent Administrators, ensure that the Independent Administrator provides an assessment on the comprehensiveness and reliability of the (financial) data presented, including an informative summary of the work performed by the Independent Administrator and the limitations of the assessment provided.